Housing in Rome is expensive and difficult to find. Once you’ve accepted that, you’ll be pleasantly surprised if

 Housing Options for Men

 The Casa Balthasar offers a program where “young Christian students of all nationalities, who aspire to give themselves totally to the Lord in one or another form of consecrated life, live or gather daily.
 While studying at universities in Rome, they wish to live a time of discernment and election.
 The Casa Balthasar provides an extra-academic spiritual and intellectual formation, in the spirit of the Gospel and the Christian tradition.”
 Obviously, this is not simply a living arrangement.
-However, if a young man is coming to study in Rome with the goal of discerning the priesthood or religious life, this community might be an ideal place.
+However, if a young man is coming to study in Rome with the goal of discerning the priesthood or religious life, this community could be an ideal place.
 Pope Benedict XVI was involved with the founding of this house when he was Cardinal Ratzinger.

 Temporary Housing Arrangements / Pensione

 Finally, if you are looking for temporary housing for yourself or for friends/family who are visiting, pensione run by religious communities are a good option.
 The American parish in Rome, Santa Susanna, has a list of pensione and prices.
 And here's a list from a Jesuit website.
 Some of the religious houses on these lists may also offer long-term housing for female students.

 Of course, you can always try www.hostelworld.com for hostels both within and outside Rome.
 They are usually cheaper than convents and have no curfews; on the other hand, the atmosphere is a bit different!